git-lfs/git-lfs/test/README.md

 file is how individual test scripts detect if `script/integration` is being run.
 You can fake this by manually spinning up the Git server using the `lfstest-gitserver` line that is output after Git LFS is compiled.

+By default, temporary directories in `tmp` and the `test/remote` directory are cleared after test runs.
+Send the "KEEPTRASH" if you want to keep these files around for debugging failed tests.

 [testlib]: https://gist3.github.com/rtomayko/3877539